Acknowledgements

 Adam Perkins has cheerfully helped allow works on deposit by The Charles Darwin Trust to be specially borrowed from Cambridge University Library, lent a reel of microfilm for scanning, assisted with very many queries and generously provided catalogue updates and many other forms of information and assistance.
 Darwin's 'Journal'

-Angus Carroll generously lent books and other works from his private collection for inclusion and even sent scans of many rare items.
+Angus Carroll generously lent books and other works from his collection and even sent scans of many rare items.
 He also sent many of his precious American editions to be scanned at his own expense en masse for Darwin Online.
 Libby Tilley and Sarah Humbert of the Earth Sciences Library, Cambridge very kindly allowed rare Darwin books to be borrowed and scanned.
 Sarah Finney and Steve Laurie kindly assisted with the photography and reproduction of the Sedgwick Museum's Harker Catalogue of Darwin's geological specimens.

 Anna Dettlaff, Agnieszka Krzebietke, Witold Nagel and Jakub Jakubowski generously scanned six Darwin works in Polish and provided the scans.
 Judith Magee, of the Natural History Museum (London), was extremly helpful in sharing their library and Lorraine Portch helpfully scanned an 1866 photo and article about Darwin, and further items.
 Jessica Warde scanned the 6th edition of Origin of species.
 Tim Eggington, Librarian of the Whipple Library, Cambridge, very generously offered books in his care for scanning.
 Thanks are also due to Dawn Moutrey, Library Assistant of the Whipple Library.
 The Museo Galileo - Istituto e museo di storia della scienza, Florence, kindly sent scans of The Origin of species in Italian (1875).
 Christine Chua has tirelessly scanned many of Darwin's works in translation, some from her own collection.
 Stephie Coane and Sally Jennings at Eton College Library were very helpful.